AsakeAde-ai/AsakeAde-ai/README.md

 - 👀 I’m an aspiring AI/ML expert interested in financial engineering
 - 🌱 I’m currently learning the foundations of ML
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I actually like the boring stuff!
+- ⚡ Fun fact: I enjoy the boring stuff!

 <!---
 AsakeAde-ai/AsakeAde-ai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.